Jason Stackhouse: Episode 8: "Almost Home"

+Episode 9: "Love Is to Die"

 The next morning, Jason has breakfast at Bellefleur's and is joined by Hoyt, who says that while he should have been thinking about his mother or Bridget last night, he can't stop thinking about Jessica.
 Jason and Arlene are both concerned.
 That night, Jason gets a call from a distressed Bridget, who has just broken up with Hoyt after Jessica comes over and reveals that she and Hoyt used to be lovers.
 Jason rushes to Hoyt's house to find Hoyt and Jessica talking.
 Jason tries to reason with Hoyt about what Jessica might have told him, but Hoyt swiftly knocks Jason out.
 Jason awakens inside his car, where Bridget is driving to the hospital so Jason can get his head treated after suffering a concussion.
 He laughs and says he has dealt with worse concussions before.
-He offers to go back to his place, but warns her that he and Bridget will not have sex tonight.
+He offers to go back to his place but warns her that he and Bridget will not have sex tonight.
 Bridget laughs and says that won't happen, especially after she just broke up with Hoyt.
-Later, Bridget tries to book an airline ticket back to Anchorage for the next day, but is unable to convince the airline attendant at Delta.
+Later, Bridget tries to book an airline ticket back to Anchorage for the next day but is unable to convince the airline attendant at Delta.
 Jason takes the call and quickly convinces her to book the flight for Bridget, which impresses her.
-He then bids Bridget good night, and tries not to think about having sex with her.
+He then bids Bridget good night and tries not to think about having sex with her.
 A few hours pass and Bridget cannot sleep because her head is spinning and she is hungry.
 Jason offers beer and he finally reveals the situation between Jessica and Hoyt, confirming that they used to be lovers and Hoyt had been glamoured so he did not remember Jessica but she remembered him.
-Jason calls himself a bad person for interfering in the relationship but Bridget constantly assures him that he is a sweet and caring person who is more than just a good looking person.
+Jason calls himself a bad person for interfering in the relationship but Bridget constantly assures him that he is a sweet and caring person who is more than just a good-looking person.
 Instead of having sex, they simply lie next to each other in bed and proceed to bond over their personal lives.